IGood/boilerplatezero/README.md

       // - return type is `void`
       // - type of parameter 0 is `DependencyPropertyChangedEventArgs`
   }

+  // Option 4 - routed event, named "SeasonChangedEvent"
+  public static readonly RoutedEvent SeasonChangedEvent = Gen.SeasonChanged<string>();
+      // Invoking this event can be used as the property-changed callback during registration!
+      // It is a candidate because...
+      // - it is a `static readonly RoutedEvent`
+      // - it's name is "SeasonChangedEvent"
   ```
   </details>
 - <details><summary>detects suitable value coercion handlers</summary>